department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/Sprint Planning.md

 Scrum ceremony that allows the Team to discuss and commit to the Sprint Backlog.
 This meeting is attended by the PM, UX team, Engineering, and QA

+When: Bi-weekly Tuesday (Last day of Sprint)

 Who: Red Team(Health)
-When: Bi-weekly Tuesday (Last day of Sprint); Time: 1-1:45 ET
+Time: 1-1:45 ET

 Who: Blue Team(Global & Benefits)
-When: Bi-weekly Tuesday (Last day of Sprint; Time 2-3:00 ET
+Time 2-3:00 ET

 Sprint Planning Review deck used: Review Sprint Objectives